 The name of Roosje Vos is still significant in Dutch socialist trade-union circles.
-It stands for education for young socialist women, as is evidenced by the fact that trade union training for women was originally called after her.
-In this context, however, her Jewish roots are not very visible.
-(See the Netherlands, Modern: Nineteenth and Twentieth Centuries.)
+It stands for education for young socialist women, as evidenced by the fact that trade union training for women was originally named for her.
+(See the Modern Netherlands.)

 Roosje Vos came from a proletarian Jewish family.
-Her father, Jacob Manus Vos, died when she was six and although her mother, Schoontde Jacob Fransman, was still alive, she was brought up at the Jewish orphanage in the old Jewish quarter of Amsterdam until the age of fourteen.
-Here she was trained as a seamstress.
+Her father, Jacob Manus Vos, died when she was six, and although her mother, Schoontje Jacob Fransman, was still alive, Roosje was brought up at the Jewish orphanage in the old Jewish quarter of Amsterdam until the age of fourteen.
+There she was trained as a seamstress.
 Her education was strictly Orthodox, much more religious than the dominant Jewish proletarian culture.
-Until her marriage in 1903 Roosje worked as a seamstress in one of the city’s large workshops, as did many Jewish girls and married women.
+Until her marriage in 1903, Roosje worked as a seamstress in one of the city’s large workshops, as did many Jewish girls and married women.
 Better jobs were available in the diamond industry, but at that time only members of diamond workers’ families were accepted.

 Roosje Vos remained a radical on women’s suffrage, pleading openly for the cause of women.
-When the Radical Socialists and Marxists broke away form the Socialist (later Communist) Party she followed them.
-To begin with, the Radicals were an isolated group in the North, but in 1927 they gained enough votes to participate in the provincial government (Provinciale Staten).
-The majority of Vos’s followers were agricultural workers and with them she took part in relief actions for the hungry in the Soviet Union.
-Despite having to care for a sick husband (who died in 1927) she was one of the founders of the Dutch Communist party (CPH), for whom she was the only female parliamentary candidate.
+When the Radical Socialists and Marxists broke away from the Dutch Socialist Party, she followed them.
+In the beginning the Radicals were an isolated group in the North, but in 1927 they gained enough votes to participate in the provincial government (Provinciale Staten).
+The majority of Vos’s followers were agricultural workers, and with them she took part in relief actions for the famine in the Soviet Union.
+Despite having to care for a sick husband (who died in 1927) she was one of the founders of the Dutch Communist Party (CPH), for whom she was the only female parliamentary candidate.
 At the end of her life she became active in the communist peace movement.
 She died of a heart attack in 1932.